EsdegeReigersdaal/confluxdb-terraform-aws-setup/README.md

 Infrastructure-as-Code for the ConfluxDB data platform on AWS.
 It provisions a secure, private-by-default environment with:

 - ECS Fargate cluster hosting a Dagster Hybrid agent in private subnets
-- Ephemeral worker task definition for Dagster/Meltano/SQLMesh jobs
+- Configuration for Dagster to launch ephemeral worker tasks via dynamic ECS task definitions
 - RDS PostgreSQL (private subnets, managed master user secret)
 - VPC with NAT and VPC Endpoints (ECR, ECS, Logs, Secrets Manager)
 - Security groups with least-privilege rules